 Inventory Management

-Inventory Forecasting
+Inventory forecasting.

 Predict future inventory needs before stockouts happen.
 Use past sales data and growth trends to plan purchases proactively.

-Too Late
+Too late

 By the time you notice low stock, it's too late.
 Lead times mean weeks of stockouts while you wait for replenishment.

-Growth Surprises
+Growth surprises

 A viral moment or successful launch.
 Historical averages didn't account for growth.
 You sell out and lose momentum.

-Seasonal Blindness
+Seasonal blindness

 Q4 demand is 3x normal.
 Without planning for seasonality, you either stock out or end up with excess post-season.